 - Mix all the ingredients listed above into one delicious composition.

-- Let it settle and cool off for 30-60 minutes and then serve to your cats or kittens.
+- Let the ingredients settle, cool off for 30-60 minutes, and then serve it to your cats or kittens.

-This excellent DIY homemade cat food recipe comes from www.feline-nutrition.org and covers all of your cat’s basic nutritional needs.
-This recipe is good to start with because it only calls for one type of animal protein.
+This excellent DIY homemade cat food recipe comes from www.feline-nutrition.org and covers your cat’s basic nutritional needs.
+This recipe is good because it only calls for one animal protein.

-Often multiple types of meat are a challenge for some pet owners to purchase.
-In some cases, find the quality.
+Often multiple types of meat are challenging for some pet owners to purchase.
+But, in some cases, they find the quality.
 So, this recipe is a good one to keep as a stable cat food meal choice.

 You will need the following: